hazelcast/hazelcast/site/docs/architecture/distributed-computing.md

 There are more details on partitioned edges in the [Concepts section](/docs/concepts/dag#group-and-aggregate-transform-needs-data-partitioning).

+Round-robin is the default strategy.
+This means that an event emitted by a tasklet can be routed to any tasklet of the following stage.
+This strategy results in good balancing of the load of every CPU core, but it introduces event reordering.

+You can tell Jet not to use the round-robin routing strategy by enabling the `preserveOrder` property on the pipeline.
+In this case Jet uses the `isolated` strategy.
+This also restricts the parallelism, which can't change from one stage to the next.
+Effectively, the entire pipeline has the same parallelism as the source.
+For example, if you have a non-partitioned source that Jet accesses with a single processor, the entire pipeline may have a parallelism of 1.
+Jet is still free to increase the parallelism at the point where you introduce a new `groupingKey` or explicitly `rebalance` the data flow.

-This planning step happens on the client side, so what you actually submit for execution to the cluster is not the Jet pipeline, but the Core DAG.
+This planning step that transform the pipeline to the Core DAG happens on the server side after you submit the pipeline for execution to the cluster.
 You also have the option to build the Core DAG directly, using its API, but it mostly offers you a lot of ways to make mistakes with little opportunity to improve on the automatic process.